fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 Based on what we have found, the approaches can be divided into three main categories:

 1. those ones which aim to change the behavior of the algorithm introducing new features;
-2. those ones which aim to solve a real world problem using PSO as main algorithm.
+2. those ones which aim to solve a real world problem using PSO as main algorithm;
 3. those ones which aim to optimize the runtime execution speed.

 In our study we have decided to exclude the second category of PSO algorithms since these solutions are strictly problem dependent.
 Thus, a comparison would produce meaningless results.